Lottery Ticket (2010 film): Plot

-As Kevin leaves Stacie’s house, Lorenzo knocks him unconscious and takes his sneakers and ticket.
+As Kevin leaves Stacie's house, Lorenzo knocks him unconscious, stealing his sneakers and ticket.
 The following day, he wakes up in the apartment of Mr. Washington, who talks with him.
 Kevin also takes time to reconcile with Benny.
 They make a scheme to fool Lorenzo that the ticket is fake, which later upsets Lorenzo.
 Later, the neighborhood has a block party and Kevin learns that Sweet Tee will torture him if he doesn't pay back the loan.

-Lorenzo arrives, defeats Sweet Tee and beats Kevin to the point where he forces Kevin to give him the fake ticket through gunpoint.
+Lorenzo arrives, injures Sweet Tee and beats Kevin to the point where he forces Kevin to give him the ticket through gunpoint.
 Just as Kevin submits, Mr. Washington appears from behind and knocks Lorenzo unconscious, being hailed a hero to the neighborhood.
-Afterwards, Benny tells Kevin to sign the back of the lottery ticket.
+Afterwards, Benny tells Kevin to sign the back of the ticket.

-Months later, Kevin has started his sneaker company with Benny as his CEO and Stacy as his future attorney and his girlfriend.
-It is implied that Kevin have paid Sweet Tee back.
+Months later, Kevin has started his sneaker company with Benny as his CEO and Stacie as his future attorney and his girlfriend.
+It is implied that Kevin managed to pay Sweet Tee back.
 He also opens a park with Mr. Washington appointed as head security and a foundation that will help the community by funding businesses and providing scholarships.
-After giving a speech to the neighborhood, Kevin, Benny and Stacey board Kevin's new helicopter and fly off to work.
+After giving a speech to the neighborhood, Kevin, Benny and Stacie board Kevin's new helicopter and fly off to work.